-Galerie Myrtis is a fine art gallery which represents contemporary artists whose creative voices are expressed through paiting, photography and sculpture.
+Galerie Myrtis is a fine art gallery that represents contemporary artists whose creative voices are expressed through painting, photography and sculpture.

 Take an unprecedented journey through American history with a focus on pop culture in media, toys and comic characters as they shaped our children through a magical blend of entertainment and education.

 This organization is a consortium of Baltimore area museums dedicated to preserving, interpreting, and promoting local heritage through collaborative community services and educational programs.

 Baltimore's premier waterfront entertainment-lifestyle destination, where President Street meets Aliceanna Street.
 Harbor East offers a collection of Baltimore's best restaurants, retail and entertainment establishments.